 Eco in Mind

-Spending time in green space or bringing nature in to your everyday life can benefit both your mental and physical wellbeing.
-The project provides practical support by our trained staff and volunteers to those with mental health problems.
+Spending time in green space or bringing nature into your everyday life can benefit your mental and physical wellbeing.
+The project provides practical support by our trained volunteers and staff for people with mental health problems.

 Upcoming Group Support

 Select the group you’re interested in the calendar below to find out more.